madesh1604/M2_Embedded_Detecting-Object-using-Ultrasonic-Sensor/1_Requirements/Readme.md

 can put in his/her pocket.
 Compare with the device from the University of Oxford, this device is more practical and easier to use.
 ## Defining our project
-This device includes a pair of glasses and an obstacle detection module fitted in it in the center, a processing unit, an output device i.e. a beeping component, and a power supply.
-The Obstacle detection module and the output device is connected to the processing unit.
-The power supply is used to supply power to the central processing unit.
-The obstacle detection module basically consists of a ultrasonic sensor, processing unit consist of a control module and the output unit consists of a buzzer.
-The control unit controls the ultrasonic sensors and get the information of the obstacle present in front of the man and processes the information and sends the output through the buzzer accordingly.
-These Ultrasonic Smart Glasses for Blind people is a portable device, easy to use, light weight, user friendly and cheap in price.
-These glasses could easily guide the blind people and help them avoid obstacles.
+Ultrasonic sensor “HC-SR04” provides an output signal proportional to distance based on the echo.
+The sensor here generates a sound vibration in ultrasonic range upon giving a trigger, after that it waits for the sound vibration to return.
+Now based on the parameters, sound speed (220m/s) and time taken for the echo to reach the source, it provides output pulse proportional to distance.

 ## Features
 * It Has an weather assistance it will works in any weathers .
-* Audio systems used in this projects will give some clear informations to the users.
+* LCD used in this projects will give some clear informations to the users.

 __Components Used__
 * Atmega328